 Smart people/experts suffer from dogmatism and find it difficult to admit that “they don’t know”.
-In 1998, Krugman claimed, Internet’s impact on economy will be no greater than fax machines.
+In 1998, Krugman claimed, the Internet’s impact on the economy will be no greater than fax machines.
 Another problem which experts suffer from is ultracrepidarianism, which is the habit of giving advice outside of one’s domain.
 One problem with saying “I don’t know” is that the private cost of that is much higher than making wrong predictions.
 For example, no one was punished for making the incorrect claim about Iraq’s WMD.

 Saying “I don’t know” is the equivalent of not playing a game where downsides are minimal.
 Very few people go back and point out incorrect predictions, and the upsides are high since the predictor will be celebrated if the prediction is correct.
 Moral compass just like a real compass can sometimes give incorrect readings, it’s important to set it aside from time to time, or else, the moral compass can lead to incorrect solutions/conclusions.

 Once admitted, “I don’t know”, the key to learning is experimentation and feedback.
-Doing experiments would imply that lack of theoretical understanding which experts do not want to admit.
-Its important to do experiments in natural settings.
+Doing experiments would imply that a lack of theoretical understanding which experts do not want to admit.
+It’s important to do experiments in natural settings.
 Unlike hard sciences, the objects (humans) can behave differently in lab settings.
 Robin Goldstein did multiple experiments to prove that more expensive wines do not taste better than the cheaper ones.

 What’s your problem